John Fuller of Newton

 1. Francis Jackson, A History of the Early Settlement of Newton, county of Middlesex, From 1639 to 1800, with a Genealogical Register of its Inhabitants Prior to 1800.
 By Francis Jackson of Boston, a Native of Newton.
 Boston: Printed by Stacy and Richardson, 1854.

-3. This agreement as it stands was to set a highway through the Fuller Farm for the exclusive use of the residence of that land.
-However is likely the foundation of the 1751 entry in the Town Meeting Records where the Town accepted a new highway within and through the Fuller Farm which was open to the public as a Town Road as shown on the 1700 map of Newton.
+5. This agreement sets a highway through the Fuller Farm for the exclusive use of the residence of the farmsteads within the land area of the Fuller Farm.
+Also it is likely the foundation of the 1751 entry in the Town Meeting Records where the Town accepted a new highway within and through the Fuller Farm which was open to the public as a Town Road as shown on the 1700 map of Newton.

-4. Although Jackson states this agreement was taken from the Town Records, this researcher did not find it in the Town Meeting Records Book.
-This land division agreement was signed by ten descendants of John Fuller of Newton as well as three witnesses, all presumably affected by the division.
-However, there is no indication that the Town officers were involved and therefore is likely a private agreement by the land owners in 1730, which included many of John’s sons.
+6. This agreement was signed by ten descendants of John Fuller Sr. as well as three witnesses, all likely affected by the terms of this private agreement by the land owners as of 1730.
 In his Will of 1697/8, John Sr. gave each of his five sons a farmstead of about 200 acres and the Will stipulated that “…..and further my will is that my abovesaid sons shall not allinate [alienate – to transfer ownership] the above given and granted lands unto any stranger until first the next relation of the above said Fullers have the offer of it…….”.
-This may have led the family to treat the entire farm as a private family area longer than usual if each one had to sell to another Fuller family member before considering an ‘stranger’, which was John’s intent.
+This may have led the family to treat the entire farm as a private family area longer than usual if each one had to sell to another Fuller family member before considering a ‘stranger’, which was John’s intent.
 We know the location of the farmsteads of each of the sons.
-When this agreement was signed in 1730, two of the sons had died but we can determine from their Wills, the names of the owners of those farmsteads in 1730.
+When this agreement was signed in 1730, two of the sons had died, however from their Wills we can determine the names of the owners of those farmsteads in 1730.
 In his Will, John Sr. distributed his land to each of his sons:

 1. John Jr. died in 1720/21 and in his Will left a farm, to his sons John III (79 Acres) and Isaac (52 Acres) with the house to be shared ½ each.
 In addition he gave to his sons Jonathan and Caleb, each 34.5 Acres and ½ of his original farmstead of 1682 (shown on the Map of 1700).